 Some are exchanging vows in an impromptu living room ceremony, while others have employed certain vendors (like their photographer or a pastry chef) to provide key elements for their own celebrations at home.
 They'll call in their loved ones via video chat to pass the original date in a way that is theirs to remember for decades to come.
 Regardless of legality, these to-be-weds are committing to each other in this uncertain time.

-They might be reciting ceremony vows in their virtual commitment ceremony, where they promise to patiently endure this time together until their larger wedding ceremony down the line.
+They might be reciting ceremony vows in their commitment ceremony, where they promise to patiently endure this time together until their larger wedding ceremony down the line.
 (At The Knot, we call this a sequel wedding.)

 When to Make Your Partnership Legal

 Generally speaking, Anakotta says, it's important for couples to research the marriage laws and policies of their particular regions, so they're not surprised after the fact.